jephir/tradeblocks/README.md

 ## Web Servers

-Need both of the following running:
+Requires both of the following running:

 1. Blockchain server